-In 2002, the Texas Commission on Environmental Quality enacted the Houston/Galveston SIP regulations requiring reductions in NOx emissions in an eightcounty area surrounding Houston.
-Trunkline's Cypress compressor station is affected and requires the installation of emission controls.
-New regulations also require certain grandfathered facilities in Texas to enter into the new source permit program which may require the installation of emission controls at one additional facility owned by the Company.
-Management estimates capital improvements of \$17.6 million will be needed at the two affected Texas locations.
-Approximately \$16.4 million of the \$17.6 million of capital expenditures have been incurred as of March 31, 2007.
+In 2002, the Texas Commission on Environmental Quality enacted the Houston/Galveston SIP regulations requiring reductions in NOx emissions in an eight-county area surrounding Houston.
+Trunkline's Cypress compressor station is affected and required the installation of emission controls.
+Regulations also require certain grandfathered facilities in Texas to enter into the new source permit program, which may require the installation of emission controls at one additional facility owned by the Company.
+Management estimates capital improvements of \$17.6 million will be needed at the two affected East Texas locations.
+Approximately \$16.6 million of the \$17.6 million of capital expenditures have been incurred as of June 30, 2007.
 Permit limits were placed on grandfathered engines at two facilities in West Texas that are owned by PEPL.
-An estimated \$3 million in capital expenditures will be required to comply with permit limitations.
+An estimated \$3 million in capital expenditures will be required to comply with permit limitations for the West Texas facilities.

 The U.S. EPA promulgated various Maximum Achievable Control Technology (MACT) rules in February 2004.
 The rules require that PEPL and Trunkline control Hazardous Air Pollutants (HAPs) emitted from certain internal combustion engines at major HAPs sources.
 Most PEPL and Trunkline compressor stations are major HAPs sources.
 The HAPs pollutant of concern for PEPL and Trunkline is formaldehyde.
-As promulgated, the rule seeks to reduce formaldehyde emissions by 76 percent from these engines.
-Catalytic controls will be required to reduce emissions under these rules with a final implementation date of June 2007.
-PEPL and Trunkline could have up to 20 internal combustion engines subject to the rules.
-Management expects that compliance with these regulations will necessitate an estimated expenditure of \$1.1 million for capital improvements, based on current projections.
-Most of the expenditures are required to lower facility emissions below thresholds of the EPA MACT applicability.
+The rule, which has a final implementation date of June 2007, seeks to reduce formaldehyde emissions by 76 percent from these engines, by requiring use of catalytic controls.
+PEPL has one engine fully regulated under this rule.
+For the other PEPL and Trunkline engines potentially subject to the engine MACT rule, emission controls and operating restrictions have been used to lower emissions below MACT thresholds.
+Management expects that compliance with these regulations will necessitate an estimated expenditure of \$1.2 million for capital improvements, based on current projections.

 Spill Control.
 Environmental regulations were recently modified for the U.S. EPA's Spill Prevention, Control and Countermeasures program.
-The Company is currently reviewing the impact of the modifications on its operations and expects to expend resources on tank integrity testing and any associated corrective actions as well as potential upgrades to containment structures.
+The Company is currently reviewing the impact of the modified regulations on its operations and expects to expend resources on tank integrity testing and any associated corrective actions as well as potential upgrades to containment structures.
 Costs associated with tank integrity testing and resulting corrective actions cannot be estimated with certainty at this time, but the Company believes such costs will not have a material adverse effect on its consolidated financial position, results of operations or cash flows.